hi-primus/optimus/README.md

 ```

 ## Database connection
-Optimus have handy tools to connect to databases and extract informacion.
+Optimus have handy tools to connect to databases and extract information.
 Optimus can handle Redshift, postgres and mysql